Chandrayaan-3: Surface operations

-Vikram fired its engines for a brief 'hop' on the lunar surface on 3 September, ascending 40 cm off the lunar surface and translating a similar distance laterally across the surface.
+Vikram fired its engines for a brief 'hop' on the lunar surface on 3 September, ascending 40 cm off the lunar surface and translating 50 cm laterally across the surface.
+The lander came to a rest on a nearby slope of roughly 2.6, and turned about −0.97°,1.15°,2° (X,Y,Z-coordinates) with respect to its initial orientation.
+Vikram became the second lander to successfully perform hop experiment in moon, after NASA's Surveyor 6 in 1976.
 The test demonstrated capabilities to be used in potential future sample return missions.
 The instruments and rover deployment ramp were retracted for the hop and redeployed afterwards.

 Propulsion module reinserted to orbit around Earth

 The propulsion module of Chandrayaan-3 was moved out of lunar orbit to an orbit around Earth.
 Although the plan was to operate SHAPE for three months in lunar orbit, it was decided to utilise over 100 kg of fuel left in the PM after one month of operation to derive additional information for future lunar missions, and determine strategies for sample return missions and gravity-assisted flyby missions.
 ISRO's flight dynamics team had developed software to be validated through these return manoeuvres.

 The first lunar bound apogee raising manoeuvre was executed on 9 October 2023 raising the apogee from 150 km to 5112 km and orbital period from 2.1 hours to 7.2 hours.
 The Trans-Earth Injection was done on 13 October 2023 with a targeted orbit of ~380,000 x 180,000 km.
 This was followed by four lunar flyby's with the last one on 7 November 2023.
 The module exited lunar SOI on 10 November 2023 and had the first perigee crossing on 22 November 2023 at an altitude of about 154,000 km.
 The propulsion module is currently orbiting Earth with a perigee and apogee altitude that vary during its trajectory and the predicted minimum perigee altitude is 115000 km, with an orbital period of nearly 13 days with 27 degree inclination.
 The SHAPE payload is operated whenever Earth is in its field of view, as well during special events such as the 28 October 2023 solar eclipse.
 The SHAPE payload operations are planned to continue further.